sandeep-chem/Check_Nodes/README.md

 This repository contains Python scripts to interact with [SLURM]([url](https://slurm.schedmd.com/quickstart.html)) clusters, specifically for querying partition and node information.

 # Files
-chknodes.py: The main script to run the program from the command line.
-It allows users to specify a SLURM partition name and retrieves detailed node information. slurm_functions.py: Contains modular functions for querying SLURM partitions and nodes using subprocess calls to scontrol commands.
+**chknodes.py**: The main script to run the program from the command line.
+It allows users to specify a SLURM partition name and retrieves detailed node information.

+**slurm_functions.py**: Contains modular functions for querying SLURM partitions and nodes using subprocess calls to scontrol commands.
 Functions include:
-    get_available_partitions(): Retrieves a list of available SLURM partitions. get_partition_info(partition_name): Retrieves detailed information about a specific SLURM partition. get_node_info(node_list): Retrieves information about nodes in a given SLURM partition.

 # Usage
 Running the Program